 For example, if you have a local consulting business, a well-optimized site will make it easier to promote your services locally and gain exposure in your community.
 Additionally, it can improve customer experience and help prospects find the information they need without hassle.
 In the long run, SEO can increase your ROI and enhance brand awareness.

 Four in five customers use search engines to find information about products and services in their area.
 More than 76 percent of those who search on their smartphones for a local business will actually go there within a day.
 Considering these facts, it’s not difficult to understand why SEO is crucial to your business.

 Your competitors are already using SEO to attract customers and generate sales.
 What are you waiting for?
 SEO is a lot more affordable than traditional marketing channels.
-Plus, the results can be tracked in real time.
+Plus, there are many tutorials or beginners guide to SEO where you can start learning online.
 Try it yourself – it’s never too late to get started!